 One of the key innovations in \rdfframes is the query generation process.
 Query generation produces a \sparql query from an \rdfframe representing a sequence of calls to \rdfframes operators.
 The guidelines we use in query generation to guarantee efficient processing are as follows:

 \squishlist \item Include all of the computation required for generating an \rdfframe in the \sparql query sent to the RDF engine.
-Pushing the computation into the RDF engine enables \rdfframes to take advantage of all the benefits of a database system such as query optimization, bulk data processing, and near-data computing.
+Pushing computation into the engine enables \rdfframes to take advantage of the benefits of a database system such as query optimization, bulk data processing, and near-data computing.

 \item Generate one \sparql query for each \rdfframe, never more. \rdfframes combines all graph patterns and operations described by an \rdfframe into a single \sparql query.
-This minimizes the number of interactions with the RDF engine and gives the query optimizer a chance to explore all optimization opportunities since it can see all the required operations.
+This minimizes the number of interactions with the RDF engine and enables the query optimizer to explore all optimization opportunities since it can see all operations.

 \item Ensure that the generated query is as simple as possible.
 The query generation algorithm generates graph patterns that minimize the use of nested subqueries and union \sparql patterns, since these are known to be expensive.
 Note that, in principle, we are doing part of the job of the RDF engine's query optimizer.
 A powerful-enough optimizer would be able to simplify and unnest queries whenever possible.
 However, the reality is that \sparql is a complex language on which query optimizers do not always do a good job.
 As such, any steps to help the query optimizer are of great use.
-We demonstrate the performance advantage of this approach in Section~\ref{sec:performance}.
+We show the performance benefit of this approach in Section~\ref{sec:performance}.

 \item Adopt a lazy execution model, generating and processing a query only when required by the user.